iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ## TASS Movidius Configuration Modes

-- InceptionTest: This mode sets the program to classify testing images using Inception V3
+- **InceptionTest:** This mode sets the program to classify testing images using Inception V3
-- InceptionLive: TODO
+- **InceptionLive:** TODO
-- YoloTest: This mode sets the program to classify testing images using Yolo
+- **YoloTest:** This mode sets the program to classify testing images using Yolo
-- YoloLive: TODO
+- **YoloLive:** TODO

 ## Test Inception V3 Object Recognition

 Now that everything is working, you can execute the following command which will start the program in Inception V3 object detection testing mode.
-To be in test mode you must edit the ClassifierSettings-MODE setting in data/confs.json to be InceptionTest.
-You can add new images to the testing folder by adding images to data/testing/inception.
+To be in test mode you must edit the **ClassifierSettings->MODE** setting in **data/confs.json** to be **InceptionTest**.
+You can add new images to the testing folder by adding images to **data/testing/inception**.

 ```
 python3 tass.py